 (17) Reporting Requirements.
 (Reserved).

-(18) Execessive Treatment and Billing of People Involved in Automobile Accidents.
+(18) Excessive Treatment and Billing of People Involved in Automobile Accidents.
 (Reserved).

 (19) Self-Prescribing and Prescribing for Family Members.
 A licensee is prohibited from prescribing controlled substances in Schedules II, III, and IV for his or her own use.
 Except in an emergency, a licensee is prohibited from prescribing Schedule II substances to a member of his or her immediate family, including a spouse (or equivalent), parent, child, sibling, parent-in-law, son/daughter-in-law, brother/sister-in-law, step-parent, step-child, step-sibling, or other relative residing in the same residence as the licensee.
 A licensee who prescribes any controlled substance to a member of his or her immediate family, as defined herein, shall maintain a medical record for such person.